Contributed by

 Criminal history

-To obtain a copy of your criminal history, you should contact SAFE NT.
-At the time of writing, $57 would provide you with a copy of your criminal history in all jurisdictions (ask for a 'national police certificate').
+SAFE NT.
+At the time of writing (early 2025), $84 would provide you with a copy of your criminal history in all jurisdictions (ask for a 'national police certificate' or 'NPC').
 This will not include charges which were withdrawn or dismissed, or spent convictions.
 If you would like information about your withdrawn, dismissed, or spent criminal history matters, SAFE NT can provide this in relation to matters in the NT.
 If you want information about such matters interstate, you will need to follow that up with interstate bodies.
+If you want an NPC with fingerprint validation the cost at this time is $236.
+Visit this website to apply to SAFE NT for a Working With Children clearance or an NPC:

 Other people, such as employers, can only request your criminal history from police if you sign a form giving your consent.
 A normal criminal history check does not disclose 'spent' convictions, and you should not consent to this unless you are applying to work in security and law enforcement, or as a carer or teacher.
 Some jobs with high security clearances require you to consent to a fingerprint check.